Georgia Tech: Central Campus

 Central Campus is home to the majority of the academic, research, and administrative buildings.
-The Central Campus includes, among others: the Howey Physics Building; the Boggs Chemistry Building; the College of Computing Building; the Klaus Advanced Computing Building; the College of Design Building; the Skiles Classroom Building, which houses the School of Mathematics and the School of Literature, Media and Culture; the D. M. Smith Building, which houses the School of Public Policy; the Krone Engineered Biosystems Building, and the Ford Environmental Science & Technology Building.
-In 2005, the School of Modern Languages returned to the Swann Building, a 100-year-old former dormitory that now houses some of the most technology-equipped classrooms on campus.
+The Central Campus includes, among others: the Clough Undergraduate Learning Commons; the Howey Physics Building; the Boggs Chemistry Building; the College of Computing Building; the Klaus Advanced Computing Building; the John and Joyce Caddell Building; the Skiles Classroom Building, which houses the School of Mathematics and the School of Literature, Media, and Communication; the D.M.
+Smith Building, which houses the Jimmy and Rosalynn Carter School of Public Policy; the Krone Engineered Biosystems Building; and the Ford Environmental Science and Technology Building.
+In 2005, the School of Modern Languages returned to the Swann Building, a 100-year-old former dormitory that now houses some of the most technologically-equipped classrooms on campus.

 The Carnegie Building, constructed in 1907, is located in the Historic District of Central Campus.
-It was originally the campus library, and it now houses the President's office.
+It was originally the campus library, and it now houses the president's office.

-Tech's administrative buildings, such as Tech Tower, and the Bursar's Office, are also located on the Central Campus, in the recently renovated Georgia Tech Historic District.
-The campus library, the John Lewis Student Center (formerly the Fred B. Wenn Building), and the Student Services Building ("Flag Building") are also located on Central Campus.
-The Student Center provides a variety of recreational and social functions for students including: a computer lab, a game room ("Tech Rec"), the Student Post Office, a music venue, a movie theater, the Food Court, plus meeting rooms for various clubs and organizations.
-Adjacent to the eastern entrance of the Student Center is the Kessler Campanile (which is referred to by students as "The Shaft").
+Georgia Tech's administrative buildings, such as Tech Tower and the Bursar's Office, are also located on the Central Campus.
+The campus library, the John Lewis Student Center (formerly the Fred B. Wenn Building), and the Smithgall Student Services Building ("Flag Building") are also located on Central Campus too.
+The Student Center provides a variety of recreational and social functions for students, including: a computer lab, a game room ("Tech Rec"), a post office, a music venue, two movie theaters, dining options, a reflection space, plus meeting rooms for various clubs and organizations.
+The Kessler Campanile (which is referred to by students as "The Shaft") is located next to the eastern entrance of the Student Center.
 The former Hightower Textile Engineering building was demolished in 2002 to create Yellow Jacket Park.
 More greenspace now occupies the area around the Kessler Campanile for a more aesthetically pleasing look, in accordance with the official Campus Master Plan.
-In August 2011, the G. Wayne Clough Undergraduate Learning Commons opened next to the library and occupies part of the Yellow Jacket Park area.
+In August 2011, the G. Wayne Clough Undergraduate Learning Commons opened next to the library and occupies part of Tech Green (formerly Yellow Jacket Park).